dwood-97/Mafia/README.md

 python -m unittest test_roles.py
 ```

-## Built with

-- Python
-- OpenAI GPT-3

 ## Contributing

 We welcome contributions from the community.
 If you'd like to contribute, please fork the repository and make your changes, then open a pull request to propose your changes.